-In order to secure scholarship offers, or a spot in the incoming freshmen class, students must send in their $250 housing deposit by May 1.
+In order to secure scholarship offers, or a spot in the incoming class, students must send in their deposit by May 1.

 Hanover is just outside historic Madison, Indiana, on 650 acres overlooking the Ohio River.
 Our campus is just 45 miles from Louisville, 70 miles from Cincinnati, 95 miles from Indianapolis, 100 miles from Lexington, 180 miles from Columbus, Ohio and 220 miles from Nashville.

-1,123 men and women from 36 states and 18 countries.
-Forty-two percent of Hanover students finished in the top 10 percent of their high school graduating class.
+1,140 students from 28 states and 29 countries.
+Thirty percent of Hanover students finished in the top 10 percent of their high school graduating class.